-As the estuary borders part of the Lower Aparima Catchment, it is an important factor in understanding the impacts of water quality in Lower Aparima.
-Decisions made in the Catchment that affect water quality upstream, flow downstream and impact on water quality in the estuary.
+Although the estuary is not in Mid Aparima Catchment, it is an important factor in understanding the impacts of water quality in Mid Aparima.
+Decisions made in Mid Aparima that affect water quality upstream, flow downstream and impact on water quality in the estuary.

-The below assessment of estuary health based on the sediment quality gives a good indication of what is happening upstream across all catchments that feed into waterways supplying the estuary and therefore impact on the ecosystems and the cultural values of the area.
+The below assessment of estuary health based on the sediment quality gives a good indication of what is happening upstream across all catchments that feed into the waterways supplying the estuary and therefore impact on the ecosystems and the cultural values of the area.

 Estuary Soft mud Nutrients in sediment Oxygen in sediment Macroalgae cover Seagrass loss GEZ

 Waiau Lagoon/Te Wae

 Lake Brunton

-Waituna Lagoon/Waipare era (not assess sed)
+Waituna Lagoon/Waiparer a (not assess sed)

 New River Estuary

 Jacobs River Estuary

 Waikawa Estuary

 Haldane Estuary

 Freshwater Estuary

 Waimatuku Estuary

 Toetoes Estuary

-\ Gross Eutrophic Zone (GEZ) is defined as an area that has low sediment oxygenation (<1cm aRPD), soft mud (>25% mud content) and the presence of high macroalgal cover (>50% cover).
+^{} Gross Eutrophic Zone (GEZ) is defined as an area that has low sediment oxygenation (<1cm aRPD), soft mud (>25% mud content) and the presence of high macroalgal cover (>50% cover).
 These areas are in poor condition and can no longer support most estuarine animals and shellfish.

-Aparima Catchment with Estuaries and Surface water quality monitoring sites\
+Aparima Catchment with estuaries and surface water quality monitoring sites